fmbot-discord/docs/docs/faq.md

 To support us financially, check out [our OpenCollective](https://opencollective.com/fmbot).
 All donations will go towards bot expenses and we will provide full transparency about where your money goes.

-You will also gain a `backer status`, which gives you a fancy emote after your name.
+You will also gain a `supporter status`, which gives you a fancy emote after your name.

 If you are familiar with C# / .NET you can also help us out and pick up one of the open [issues](https://github.com/fmbot-discord/fmbot/issues).
 Please check out our [contributing guidelines](https://github.com/fmbot-discord/fmbot/blob/main/CONTRIBUTING.md) first.